MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/walkthrough-write-your-first-client-script.md

 - **Function to execute on the OnLoad event**: This section contains the function that will be executed when the account form loads.
 For example, when you create a new account record or when you open an existing account record.

-   The function uses the `executionContext` parameter to get the `formContext` object.
+   The `Example.formOnLoad` function uses the `executionContext` parameter to get the `formContext` object.
 When you attach your code with the form event later, you must remember to select the option to pass the [execution context](clientapi-execution-context.md) to this function.

-   Next, you will display a form level notification using the [formContext.ui.setFormNotification](reference/formContext-ui/setFormNotification.md) method.
+   This function displays a form level notification using the [formContext.ui.setFormNotification](reference/formContext-ui/setFormNotification.md) method.

-   Next, you will use the JavaScript [setTimeOut method](https://developer.mozilla.org/docs/Web/API/setTimeout) to delay the execution of the [formContext.ui.clearFormNotification](reference/formContext-ui/clearFormNotification.md) method to clear the notification after 5 seconds.
+   Finally, this function uses the JavaScript [setTimeOut method](https://developer.mozilla.org/docs/Web/API/setTimeout) to delay the execution of the [formContext.ui.clearFormNotification](reference/formContext-ui/clearFormNotification.md) method to clear the notification after 5 seconds.

     ```JavaScript
     // Code to run in the form OnLoad event